tasdikrahman/tasdikrahman.me/_posts/2017-02-28-Ansible-Introduction-to-Configuration-Management.md

 I am pretty sure that `chef`, `puppet`, `salt stack` and the like are equally good and will serve your use case.
 So do check them out too and have a feel around the different hammers around the market.

+But one great thing about Ansible is that you don't need a PKI architecture or some special communication protocol for managing it's nodes.
+It(your manager) just uses plain on SSH for communicating with it's nodes.
+Although for older versions of ansible, it used to communicate using the paramiko SSH-2 python implementation

 ## A simple comparison

 Nothing much, just a simple `apache2` virtual hosts setup for your VPS.